12 December Topics

 Coal Power – In 1911, the Cross Mountain Mine disaster occurred.

 December 10: Stop!
-Go! – In 1868, the first traffic signal is used for the railroads.
+Go! – In 1868, the first traffic signal was used for the railroads.

 Giving All – In 1907, a riot broke out in Trafalgar Square against the use of vivisection.